 Visitors flock here year-round as it’s one of the top vacation destinations in the US.
 The only way onto Hilton Head by car is via U.S. Route 278.
 Two airports service the Hilton Head Island area, the Hilton Head Island Airport (HHH) and Savannah/Hilton Head International Airport (SAV).

-The Best Things to do in Hilton Head
+Best Things to Do in Hilton Head

-See or climb the Harbour Town Lighthouse
+Climb the Harbour Town Lighthouse

 Check out the Coastal Discovery Museum

-The butterfly habitat hosts many native species, so be sure to enjoy a dreamy walk through of their home.
-Engage with the ecology by wandering through the landscape to identify live oaks or camellia plants.
+The butterfly habitat hosts many native species, so enjoy a dreamy walk-through of their home.
+Engage with the ecology by exploring the landscape to identify live oaks or camellia plants.
 See if you can spot dolphins in the salt marshes or turtles in the lush gardens.

-Driessen Beach Park
+Lounge Around on Driessen Beach Park

-The Driessen Beach Park is a great place to escape the crowds of vacationers for some peace and quiet.
-The shore stretches out wide and long, giving plenty of room to rest and relax on your sandy spot.
+Driessen Beach Park is a great place to escape the crowds of vacationers for some quiet.
+The shore stretches wide and long, giving plenty of room to rest and relax on your sandy spot.

 Hit the Bike Trails

 Maps are available to help you explore the landscape from every angle, top to bottom.
 Biking here is a fun and leisurely way to see the sights and discover all things to do in Hilton Head.
-The best place to rent a bike from in Hilton Head is Island Life Bike Rentals, prices start at $20 for the day.
+The best place to rent a bike in Hilton Head is Island Life Bike Rentals; prices start at $20 daily.